 How Many Grams in an Ounce of Gold?
 A Precise Guide

 Gold is not measured in the typical Ounce we use.
 Instead, it’s measured in a Troy Ounce.
 People who work with gold use this special weight.
 One regular Ounce has 28.35 grams.
 But, a Troy Ounce holds 31.1034807 grams.
-This difference is important for measuring and valuing gold.
+This difference is essential for measuring and valuing gold.

 Understanding the Difference Between Ounces and Troy Ounces